ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 Matches all groups of the `haystack` string using the `pattern` regular expression.

 The `pattern` must contain groups, each group enclosed in brackets.
-If `pattern` contains no groups, an exception is throwed.
+If `pattern` contains no groups, an exception is thrown.

 The function returns an array of arrays, where the first array includes all expressions matching the first group, the second array - matching the second group, etc.